klevdiamanti/metabolomicsDB/README.md

 metabolomicsDB is an API that allows to load the database generated from the three previous tools.
 You just need to provide the database tab-separated file and next continue using the collection of metabolites from the static class metabolites.

 ## Run metabolomicsDB tools
-You might use the three attahced .exe files in order to run the tools.
+You might use the three attahced .exe files under the exec directory of each tool to run the tools.
 You will also find a sample_files directory under the directory of each tool.

 **For any questions or issues please use the Issues in github or contact Klev Diamanti.**